Learner209/text-guided-saliency/README.md

 ## ❖ Acknowledgments

-I extend my heartfelt gratitude to the esteemed faculty and dedicated teaching assistants of CS3324 for their invaluable guidance and support throughout my journey in image process- ing.
+I extend my heartfelt gratitude to the esteemed faculty and dedicated teaching assistants of CS3324 for their invaluable guidance and support throughout my journey in image processing.
 Their profound knowledge, coupled with an unwavering commitment to nurturing curiosity and innovation, has been instrumental in my academic and personal growth.
-I am deeply appreciative of their efforts in creating a stimulating and enriching learning environment, which has significantly contributed to the development of this paper and my under- standing of the field.
+I am deeply appreciative of their efforts in creating a stimulating and enriching learning environment, which has significantly contributed to the development of this paper and my understanding of the field.
 My sincere thanks to each one of them for inspiring and challenging me to reach new heights in my studies.

 ### ✨Stars/forks/issues/PRs are all welcome!